-Or, if you’re like me and lazy (better phrased as time-efficient), different studies are showing average consumers use about 5GB to 20GB of data per month:
+Studies are showing average consumers use about 5GB to 20GB of data per month:

 So odds are that 82% of you reading this right now will be perfectly fine with a 15GB to 30GB plan, or right around the $25 to $30 price points.

-You know who you are.
 I lay out exactly what features each plan includes in this article, so be on the lookout to make sure a plan includes all the features you need.

 And fourth is price.
 How much are you willing to spend on a cell phone plan?
 Would it be possible to curb your data usage and habits to save a little extra each month?
 Maybe you make sure your phone is on Wi-Fi at home and at work to reduce your data usage?
 Or is it worth it to you to spend a little bit more for a more premium plan?